google-github-actions/auth/README.md

     ```

 -   `audience`: (Optional) The value for the audience (`aud`) parameter in the
     generated GitHub Actions OIDC token.
-At present, the only valid value is
+This value defaults to the value of
-    `"sigstore"`, but this variable exists in case custom values are permitted
+    `workload_identity_provider`, which is also the default value Google Cloud
-    in the future.
-The default value is `"sigstore"`.
+    expects for the audience parameter on the token.

 -   `create_credentials_file`: (Optional) If true, the action will securely
      generate a credentials file which can be used for authentication via gcloud